ycrc/ycrc.github.io/docs/data/group-change.md

 # Group Change

-When your PI is changed, the primary group of your account on the cluster will also be changed.
+On cluster other than Bouchet or Hopper, when your PI is changed, the primary group of your account on the cluster will also be changed.
 As a result, you will have a new storage space on the cluster which belongs to the new group, including Home, Project, Scratch, etc.